Nebulaevo/Paon/documentation/references/site-files.md

 It exports a `render( requestData )` function performing the server side rendering of the application.

-This function is called with a [`requestData`](/documentation/references/data-structures.md#requestdata) type argument.
+This function will be given as argument (`requestData`) the [POST data received with the SSR page request](/documentation/references/api-endpoint.md#ssr-post-data--format).

 ## `index.html`